DAILY BEST KNOWLEDGE

 Introduction

 Stress is a constant companion of many today.
-Stress can be a stressful thing for people who are struggling with work, family and other daily challenges and are on a diet of stress.
+Stress can be a stressful thing for people who are struggling with work, family, and other daily challenges and are on a diet of stress.
 But science-based breathing techniques, like deep breathing, help to calm your mind and body quickly and naturally.
 Then you can calm down, focus, and recover in minutes by learning to control your breath.
-This comprehensive guide includes five powerful breathing techniques that can relieve stress immediately, instructions for them and ways to incorporate them in your daily routine.
+This comprehensive guide includes five powerful breathing techniques that can relieve stress immediately, instructions for them, and ways to incorporate them into your daily routine.

 Why Breathing Techniques Work